What is this newsletter about?

 In my PhD, I combined imaging techniques to study how neuronal activity and blood-flow interact after brain injury.
 At the Allen Institute for Neural Dynamics, I combined molecular and optical tools to study neuromodulators (dopamine, acetylcholine, norepinephrine, and serotonin) in an integrated manner.
 As a research scientist at UW-Madison, I hope to combine light microscopy with electron microscopy to study protein structure alterations in neurodegenerative diseases.

 A central theme in my research has been combining different types of data to build a more complete picture of complex living systems.
 I believe we can apply the same approach to science itself by using data to understand what makes research environments succeed or fail.
+Of course, data has its limits.
+Some of the most interesting insights live at the margins, the outliers.
+Through Engineering Discovery, I aim to blend quantitative analyses with personal narratives by zooming out to see patterns and zooming in to understand the people and environments behind the discoveries.

 Outside of research, I enjoy woodworking, hiking, reading.
 I also write about progress in maternal and child health in India.